-Domain Planned Approach Progress in the Pre-implementation Period Screening and SIL Stratification BE-InCK NY will use a hybrid approach to identify needs, using clinical and claims data to assess beneficiary needs and assign a preliminary stratification.
-The SICs will make initial SIL assignments using clinical and claims data and then use the BE-InCK NY Needs Screening Tool (Tool) to fill in gaps in CCS needs.
-Final SIL assignment will determine the type and level of services that each member receives.
-For beneficiaries who do not have a primary care visit, BE-InCK NY plan to conduct further screening.
-BE-InCK NY outlined the details of their data driven approach to SIL stratification and developed the Screening Tool.
+Domain Planned A pproach Progress in the Pre-implementation Period Screening and SIL to identify needs, claims data to assand assign a preli The SICs will make using clinical and use the BE-InCK N Tool (Tool) to fill in Final SIL assignme type and level of member receives e a hybrid approach using clinical and sess beneficiary needs minary stratification. initial SIL assignments claims data and then Y Needs Screening gaps in CCS needs.
+In will determine the services that each For beneficiaries a primary care visit, BE-InCK NY outlined the details of their data driven approach to SIL stratification and developed the Screening Tool.
 NYS DOH signed a DUA with BE-InCK NY that outlines the data elements that they will share with Montefiore Health System and how they can use the data.
 BE-InCK NY secured business associate agreements with 19 of the 20 Partnership Council agencies serving the BE-InCK NY population.

-- 1. BE-InCK NY SICs will coordinate with existing Medicaid-funded care coordination programs to provide care management services.
+- BE-InCK NY SICs will coordinate with existing Medicaid-funded care coordination programs to provide care management services.
 What percentage of individuals in the InCK Model population are anticipated to be managed by other Medicaid-funded programs versus by BE-InCK NY SICs?
 What are the challenges with tracking individuals who are receiving care coordination services through other Medicaid-funded programs? - 2.
 The BE-InCK NY region is very culturally and linguistically diverse.
 How will the BE-InCK NY team ensure families that speak languages other than English or Spanish have both access to services and are engaged in the model? - 3.
 BE-InCK NY shared anticipated benefits and challenges of using a data driven approach to SIL stratification.
 How will this approach work in practice?
 What modifications will BE-InCK NY need to make during the implementation period?
 Are there populations for whom the approach works well?
 Are there populations for whom it does not work as well? - 4.
 BE-InCK NY engaged the Partnership Council meaningfully during the preimplementation period.
 How will BE-InCK NY continue to engage Partnership Council members in the implementation period? - 5.
 The Bronx Regional Health Information Organization and NowPow (Unite Us) aim to help medical and social service providers more seamlessly coordinate care for InCK Model families.
 How will providers and care coordinators use NowPow (Unite Us)?
 Will these platforms facilitate information sharing between providers?